 We want all our students to reach their full potential.
 This means developing their passion for particular subjects, achieving A* grades at A Level, then gaining a place at a prestigious university, on a graduate apprenticeship or in a competitive career.
-Find out how we can help you get ahead by browsing our academies and societies below or view our brochure.
+Find out how we can help you get ahead by browsing our academies and societies for the 2025/26 year below.

 Our Art Academy provides outstanding support for our many gifted and talented students to achieve the highest grades in all A Level Visual Arts subjects.
 Students are taught a breadth of skills in a wide range of media techniques and processes, to expand on the knowledge and experience gained on the A Level Art courses.
 Work produced in the Academy sessions is linked to current project work and themes, with students adding their academy work into their coursework journals to demonstrate an extensive range of work ready for assessment.